knetikcloud/knetikcloud-java-client/docs/GamificationAchievementsApi.md

 <a name="getUsersAchievementProgress"></a>
 # **getUsersAchievementProgress**
-> PageResourceUserAchievementGroupResource getUsersAchievementProgress(achievementName, filterAchievementDerived, filterAchievementTagset, filterAchievementName, size, page)
+> PageResourceUserAchievementGroupResource getUsersAchievementProgress(achievementName, filterAchievementDerived, filterAchievementTagset, filterGroupName, size, page)

 Retrieve progress on a given achievement for all users

 Assets will not be filled in on the resources returned.
-Use &#39;Get single achievement progress for user&#39; to retrieve the full resource with assets for a given user as needed. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ACHIEVEMENTS_ADMIN
+Use &#39;Get single achievement progress for user&#39; to retrieve the full resource with assets for a given user as needed. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ACHIEVEMENTS_ADMIN&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; NONE

 ### Example
 ```java